-We have adopted a Code of Ethics and Business Conduct that applies to all of our employees, including our executive officers.
-A copy of the Code of Ethics and Business Conduct will be available on our website and will also be provided to any person without charge.
+We have adopted a Code of Conduct that applies to all of our directors, executive officers and Senior Financial and Accounting Officers.
+We have also adopted a Code of Ethics and Business Conduct that applies to all of our employees.
+A copy of the Code of Conduct and the Code of Ethics and Business Conduct will be available on our website and will also be provided to any person without charge.
 Request should be made in writing to General Counsel at CommScope Holding Company, Inc., 1100 CommScope Place, SE, Hickory, NC 28602, or by telephone at (828) 324-2200.